rusiv/BSScript/README.md

 Setting **"compileAll_to_temp_Folder"** for build (compile all bls): true - save bll on folder "%workingDir%\TempBLL", false - save on folder "User". **Attention**: at buildig (compile all bls) all files in directory "%workingDir%\TempBLL" or "%workingDir%\User" (depending on the setting "compileAll_to_temp_Folder") will be deleted.

 # Use
-For compile save bls file or press "ctrl+f9".
+For compile save bls file or press "ctrl+f9" or right click on file in side bar and choose "Compile".

 For compile all bls run build system "ctrl+b".